-I was thrilled to find that DaVinci Art Supply in New York City actually has some of the products of Awagami Factory, a washi paper manufacturer, based in Tokushima, Japan.
+I was thrilled to find that some art supply stores in New York City actually has some of the products of Awagami Factory, a washi paper manufacturer, based in Tokushima, Japan.
 Mohachi Fujimori started making washi as a side business in 1825, and the business later developed and became Awagami Factory.
 It has been operating on the knowledge and paper-making skills of eight generations of the Fujimori family.
 This manufacturer is also supportive of artists and holds paper making workshops and hosts an art residency program (the 2017 residency Information will be announced this June, if you’re interested!)

 I am testing this paper to see how well it works for me by making the piece that is depicted in the images that accompany in this article.
 The paper’s intended use is printmaking, not paper cut.
 When I cut it, it feels to me that the fibers of this paper is probably quite short and soft, so it’s easy to tear.
 However, this won’t be an issue if you keep your blade sharp all the time while you work with this paper.
 I prefer a slightly harder touch when I cut, but this comes down to personal preference, and I love the fact that this paper is made with sustainable materials.